Not sure if it's herpes?

 -

-If you have sores and blisters in your genital area, and you're worried it might be a sexually transmitted infection (STI) like genital herpes, you can test yourself using our home test kit.
-The kit arrives quickly and discreetly via the post, and you can use it without visiting a doctor or sexual health clinic.
+If you have symptoms of genital herpes, you can use our home test kit.
+The kit arrives quickly and discreetly through the post, and you can use it without visiting a doctor or sexual health clinic.
+Once you have your results, our doctors can recommend the best treatment for you if you have genital herpes.

-Once you have your results, our doctors can recommend the best treatment for you.
 In some cases, the doctor may need to ask for more information.
-Please check your account for any messages and to make sure your telephone number is up to date here in case our doctors need to call you.
+Please check your account for messages and make sure your telephone number is up to date in case our doctors need to call you.

 About the genital herpes test